kanboard/documentation/content/en/v1/admin/ldap.md

 define('LDAP_PASSWORD', null);
 ```

-This is the default value but some LDAP servers don't allow anonymous
-browsing for security reasons.
+This is the default value, but some LDAP servers don't allow anonymous browsing for security reasons.

 #### Proxy Mode